Play-based Curriculum

 COMMUNITY

-Children learn the importance of consideration for others through meeting and observing various people who work in the community such as police officers, fire fighters, first aid squad members, postal workers, and dentists and through charitable projects such as our Thanksgiving Project.
+Children learn the importance of consideration for others through meeting and observing various people who work in the community such as police officers, fire fighters, first aid squad members, postal workers, and dentists.

 Field Trips